ove/ove-docs/docs/USAGE.md

 ### Using the OVE Asset Manager

-The [OVE Asset Manager](https://github.com/ove/ove-asset-manager) is still work in progress.
+Please read this short [tutorial](ove-asset-manager/docs/Usage.md) on the basic functionality of the [OVE Asset Manager](https://github.com/ove/ove-asset-manager).

 ## Controlling OVE Apps and designing interactive visualisations